lightning-js/blits/README.md

 Finally it's a nerdy reference to the computer term "Bit Blits" commonly used in graphics processing, for rapidly moving a block of data into memory - quite similar to what Lightning is doing 🙂

+## Documentation

 Check out the [documentation](https://lightning-js.github.io/blits) to learn more.

+## Examples

+Check out the open source [Demo/Example app](https://github.com/lightning-js/blits-example-app) to see what Blits and Lightning are capable of and learn how to use Blits by example.

 ## Changelog